Characters: Harry Potter Other Characters

 - What Could Have Been: Word of God stated that she was the replacement character for Mafalda Prewitt, the daughter of a Muggle and a squib, a Slytherin who is related to the Weasley family through Molly.
-Rolwing stated she couldn't figure out how to get Malfalda, a first year in the fifth book, to know so much.
+Rowling stated she couldn't figure out how to get Mafalda, a first year in the fifth book, to know so much.

 Viktor Krum (Stanislav Ianevski)

 "You have no business here!
 This tent is for champions, and friends."